 The following may also be helpful for preventing the flu:

-- When possible, avoid or limit contact with sick people.
+When possible, stay away from or limit contact with sick people.

-- Wash your hands frequently to reduce the risk of infection.
+Wash your hands frequently with soap and water to reduce the risk of infection.

-- Cover your nose and mouth when coughing or sneezing to limit spread of the virus.
+Cover your nose and mouth when coughing or sneezing to limit the spread of the virus.